General Approach to Genetic Testing

 Effective in 2013, if the specific analyte is listed in codes 81200-81355 or 81400-81408, that CPT code would be reported.
 If the specific analyte is not listed in the more specific CPT codes, unlisted code 81479 would be reported.

-This policy does not include cytogenetic testing (karyotyping to analyze the total number and structure of the chromosomes), biochemical testing or molecular testing for infectious disease.
+This policy does not include cytogenetic testing (karyotyping), biochemical testing, or molecular testing for infectious disease.

 Limitations of Genetic Testing